Life is a one-horse town and I've got a boil on my bum.

 A poetry anthology to aid the work of Macmillan Cancer Support

 Published by Indigo Dreams.
-Includes poetry by Carol Ann Duffy, Bob Dylan, Maya Angelou, Seamus Heaney, Sharon Olds, Leonard Cohen, Benjamin Zephaniah… and on page 196, a poem by some bloke called Michael James Treacy.
+Includes poetry by Carol Ann Duffy, Bob Dylan, Maya Angelou, Seamus Heaney, Sharon Olds, Leonard Cohen, Benjamin Zephaniah.
+My poem, ‘She Explained’, is featured on page 196.

 Soul Feathers is a book full of hope and high art which restores all faith in poetry.
 It is full of beautiful writing which relates directly to human experience.